JuliaDynamics/RecurrenceAnalysis.jl/README.md

 ```julia
 @windowed determinism(rmat, theiler=2, lmin=3) width=1000 step=100
 ```
-will return a 91-element vector, such that each value is the determinism associated to a 1000-point fragment, starting at every 100 points (i.e. at `1`, `101`, &ldots; `9001`).
+will return a 91-element vector, such that each value is the determinism associated to a 1000-point fragment, starting at every 100 points (i.e. at `1`, `101`, &hellip; `9001`).

 The general syntax of that macro is:
 ```julia